yousaiditchewie/yousaiditchewie-v2/src/pages/blog/hybrid-drumming-in-the-modern-age.md

 featuredpost: false
 featuredimage: /img/hybrid-drumming.jpeg
 tags:
-  - Nothing
+  - Career
 ---
 [Jon Matteson](https://instagram.com/jonmatteson) and [Christian Paschall](https://instagram.com/christianpaschall) are two drummers on the leading edge of hybrid drumming.
 They each talked about the tools they use and insights into their approach.

 One thing I especially appreciated about the event was that these two drummers tend to operate at different ends of the hybrid drumming spectrum.
-Jon, being a pop drummer, leans heavily on his electronics, while Christian, being a country/pop drummer, is on the lighter side of hybrid drumming.
+Jon, being a pop drummer, leans heavily on his electronics, while Christian, being a country/pop drummer, uses fewer triggers.
 However, there is a lot of crossover within their respective toolsets.

 Here are my three takeaways from the evening.